 This course provides a dynamic and interpersonal overview of the consequences of sexual abuse as well as instruction in working therapeutically with an abuse victim.
 The course will aid the student in recognition and assessment of various abuse contexts, reporting procedures and prevention programs.

-CSL 516 - Research: The Dialogical Context of Knowledge (offered every Spring)
+CSL 516 - Research & Statistics (offered every Spring)